MicrosoftDocs/xamarin-docs/docs/android/get-started/installation/openjdk.md

 The benefits of this move are:

-- You will always have an OpenJDK version that works for Android development
+- You will always have an OpenJDK version that works for Android development.

-- Downloading JDK 9 or 10 won’t affect the development experience
+- Downloading JDK 9 or 10 won’t affect the development experience.

-- Significantly reduced download size and footprint
+- Significantly reduced download size and footprint.

-- No more issues with 3rd party servers and installers
+- No more issues with 3rd party servers and installers.

 If you’d like to move to the improved experience sooner, builds of our OpenJDK distribution are available for you to test on both Windows and Mac today.
 The setup is simple, and it is easy to revert back to the Oracle JDK at any time.